-This amended plan for the Purple Line alignment and station location at the Silver Spring Transit Center will continue to be refined as Preliminary Design for this change progresses through the balance of this calendar year.
+This amended plan for the Purple Line alignment and station location at the Silver Spring Transit Center will continue to be refined as Preliminary Design for this change progresses through 2017.

 Purple Line Mandatory Referrals